acookoz/themanmountain.github.io/about.md

 permalink: /about/
 ---

-I'm not quite sure what I'm doing with this blog for the moment, but I'd like to get something started.
+Don't really know what I want to do with this blog yet, but it would be good to start something up